yimingz89/keybase-notary/README.md

 TODO

-1. Find a good JSON library to parse javascript output from keybase.io
+1. Figure out how to visit http using java.

-2. Figure out how to visit http using java.
+2..
+Find a good JSON library to parse javascript output from keybase.io